Retarded Green's Function from Rotating AdS Black Holes: Emergent CFT$_2$ and Viscosity

-{\bf Discussion.---} In this letter we have explored the retarded Green's function using the AdS/CFT correspondence in the background of a rotating asymptotically AdS$_4$ black hole.
-We have explicitly verified that the retarded Green's functions for the asymptotic boundary CFT$_3$ and the near-horizon CFT$_2$ perfectly match the expectations from the AdS/CFT correspondence.
-We have shown that both limits are controlled by one master equation allowing to follow the RG flow in this geometry and establishing that at both ends one finds backgrounds describing conformal field theories.
+{\bf Discussion.---} In this manuscript we have explored the retarded Green's function using the AdS/CFT correspondence in the background of a rotating asymptotically AdS$_4$ black hole.
+We have defined two important limits: (i) one where we consider the full asymptotic region and thus obtained a result compatible with AdS$_4$/CFT$_2$ and (ii) one where we zoom into the near-horizon region and treat that region as the full geometry whereby we obtained a result compatible with a providing a basis for the Kerr/CFT$_2$ correspondence.
+We have shown that both limits, (i) and (ii), are controlled by one master equation allowing to follow the RG flow in this geometry and establishing that at both ends one finds backgrounds describing conformal field theories.
 It is worth remarking that, although the computations presented in this manuscript focused on $d=3$, a similar picture should be valid for $d=4,5,6$ as implied by the unifying picture presented for rotating, electrically charged supersymmetric black holes in AdS$_{d+1}$ \cite{David:2020ems}.
-In a concrete sense our setup provides a natural UV completion to aspects of the Kerr/CFT correspondence by embedding it in AdS$_{d+1}$/CFT$_d$ for $d=3,4,5,6$.
-This embedding and its consequent IR decoupling provide a justification for the Kerr/CFT correspondence as a stand-alone conjecture.
+In a concrete sense our setup provides a natural UV completion to aspects of the Kerr/CFT$_2$ correspondence by embedding it in AdS$_{d+1}$/CFT$_d$ for $d=3,4,5,6$.
+This embedding and its consequent IR decoupling provide a justification for the Kerr/CFT$_2$ correspondence as a stand-alone conjecture.
 We explored the shear viscosity to entropy density ratios for the CFT$_3$'s dual to the Kerr-AdS$_4$ and the Kerr-Newman-AdS$_4$ black holes, and found that they vanish for $a \to L$ in the extremal limit.
-We also established that $\eta/s \sim T^2$ for small values of the temperature.
+We also established that $\eta/s \sim T^2$ when turning on a small temperature $T$, which precisely matches the result from the entropy production analysis in \cite{Hartnoll:2016tri}.